I help .NET developers around the globe ship better software.

 Tuesdays, 7 PM IST.
 No filler.

-Tutorials and deep-dives on .NET, EF Core, Claude Code, Docker, Terraform, and the system-design decisions I actually run in production.
+Tutorials and deep-dives on .NET and Claude Code, plus the EF Core, Docker, Terraform, and system-design decisions I actually run in production.
 Source repos on GitHub for every article.

 Courses